willjgriff/solidity-livepeer-aragon-app/README.md

 # solidity-livepeer-aragon-app
-Aragon app for managing Livepeer actions.
+Livepeer Delegator Aragon app for managing Livepeer Delegation actions.

 This project uses the Aragon Agent app (Agent.sol) for storing LPT and interacting with Livepeer contracts.

 Initial development includes functions for Livepeer interaction as a typical bonder/delegator.
-These include the ability to call the functions: approve, bond, claimEarnings, unbond, rebond and withdraw.
+These include the ability to call the functions: approve, bond, claimEarnings, unbond, rebond and withdrawStake.

-Further development will include functions for declaring the app as a transcoder and modifying transcoder variables (reward, fee etc) and integrating voting rights weighted by the amount and time spent bonded to the transcoder.
-However, this requires further investigation into how to properly incentivize and securely monitor transcoder node operation.
-A brief discussion can be found here: https://github.com/livepeer/research/issues/13
+Further investigation may be made into creating a Livepeer Transcoder app, some discussion here: https://github.com/livepeer/research/issues/13

 ## Project contents
 ### aragon-livepeer-experiment